 2. Who can travel?
 Do I have to be a member of a Partners of the Americas Chapter?

-The host must be a POA Chapter, POA affiliated higher education institution, or POA affiliate organization.
-The host must be able to offer support to the traveler before, during, and after the travel grant.
+The host must be a Partners Chapter, Partners affiliated higher education institution, or Partners organizational member.
+The host must be able to offer support to the traveler before, during, and after the exchange.

 4. Do I need to be fluent in English to be eligible?